kubernetes/enhancements/keps/sig-node/20191205-container-streaming-requests.md

 using the local redirect with Kubelet proxy (`--redirect-container-streaming=false`) approach.
 Under this configuration, handling streaming redirects are not needed by the apiserver, so `StreamingProxyRedirects` will be deprecated and eventually removed.
 Once `StreamingProxyRedirects` are removed, `ValidateProxyRedirects` is no longer needed and can be removed.
-However, it will be faster to graduate that feature to GA first, and then it can be removed along with the `StreamingProxyRedirects` code without any user-visible impact.
 Finally, the `--redirect-container-streaming` flag will be deprecated and eventually removed.

 ### Rollout Plan